-The Nature Conservancy put on a great show recently at their luncheon celebrating 50 years of conservation in Oregon.
-Russ Hoeflich, the Oregon chapter’s director, delivered a compelling talk that took us through a half-century of preserving great places.
+At the Nature Conservancy's luncheon celebrating 50 years of conservation in Oregon, Russ Hoeflich, the Oregon chapter’s director, delivered a compelling talk that took us through a half-century of preserving great places.

 Russ’ presentation had a variety of elements that kept our attention: